dishant1901-prog/aws-bedrock-agentcore-faq-assistant/README.md

-# 🤖 Amazon Bedrock AgentCore
+# 🤖 AWS Bedrock AgentCore AI FAQ Assistant with Persistent Memory

 This crash course is a hands-on introduction to **Amazon Bedrock AgentCore**, a fully managed service for building and deploying intelligent agents.
 This repository contains progressive examples demonstrating how to build AI agents that leverage language models, RAG (Retrieval-Augmented Generation), and memory management.